voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 Some elected reps make an incredible effort to connect with their constituents, and good for them.
 But that's not necessarily common.
 Last month, [200 elected Republicans skipped their monthly town hall](https://news.vice.com/story/more-than-200-republicans-in-congress-are-skipping-february-town-halls-with-constituents).
 [Democrats do it too](http://www.nytimes.com/2010/06/07/us/politics/07townhall.html).

-We can try to call our reps to share how we feel, but this offers little accountability or transparency.
+We can try to call our reps to share how we feel, but this process offers little accountability or transparency.

 Traditionally, it has been [too expensive](https://twitter.com/dsernst/status/845566576245927936) to vote more often.
 Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/).